 In this additional mini module, I’ll take you through how to think about novels-in-progress if they’re part of a series, since this will affect the kind of feedback you’d give an author.

 CIEP Upgrade Points

-If you’re a member of the Chartered Institute of Editing and Proofreading (formerly the Society for Editors and Proofreaders, it would probably interest you to know that this course is recognised by the upgrade panel and is worth 3 points!
+If you’re a member of the Chartered Institute of Editing and Proofreading (formerly the Society for Editors and Proofreaders), it would probably interest you to know that this course is recognised by the upgrade panel and is worth 3 points!
 Pretty sweet.